Peer Reviewed Publications

 Strategic Entry Under Uncertainty: The Peruvian Case

 How does political uncertainty affect parties’ incentives to strategically enter competition?
 I argue that parties respond differentially to metrics of political opportunity when uncertainty is high.
-While established parties with national reputations are responsive to metrics identified with new party entry in established democracies (i.e., historical rates of “wasted” voting - that is, votes cast for parties that do not win seats - and relatively low barriers to entry), smaller ideological parties and radical parties tend to respond to alternative metrics of political opportunity, including historical rates of invalid voting.
-Using data from Peruvian legislative elections from 1980 to 2011, I find results consistent with these expectations.
-I further find that radical parties are substantially more likely to take advantage of fractured competition by entering in districts where the proportion of candidates to seats is high.
+While established parties with national reputations are responsive to metrics identified with new party entry in established democracies (i.e., historical rates of “wasted” voting - that is, votes cast for parties that do not win seats - and relatively low barriers to entry), smaller ideological parties and political outsiders tend to respond to alternative metrics of political opportunity, including historical rates of invalid voting.
+Using data from national and subnational Peruvian elections from 1980 to 2014, I find results consistent with these expectations.
+I further find that single issue parties and political outsiders are substantially more likely to take advantage of fractured competition by entering in districts where the proportion of candidates to seats is high.

 The Effect of Messages Promoting Invalid Voting in U.S. Presidential Elections